I’ll tell you why in a moment but I’m more than a little disappointed about this because of the picture perfect scene in my head.

 Did I miss any points?
 Do you have a worm farm or would you buy one?

 *This is not a sponsored post.
 I didn’t receive any compensation or product for this post.
-Tumbleweed did however donate one to give away to my reader.
+Tumbleweed did however donate one to give away to my readers.
 That competition has since ended.